Heimdall-Framework/usb-prober/README.md

 ---

 ## Installation
-Simply execute the `install.sh` file.
-The only python dependency is `libusb1`.
+Simply run `pip install .` in the root directory of the prober.

 ## Usage
 After running the script in order to install your dependencies, all you need to do is to type `uprobe` on the command line.
 It will print all connected USB devices and their most important properties.